-Currently the majority of CIT courses fall into this category but the level of this subsidy can vary between programs, often reaching as high as 90%.
-In 2016 a CPI (Consumer Price Index) rise will apply to all courses which are government funded.
+Currently most CIT courses fall into this category, but the level of this subsidy can vary between courses, often reaching over 90%.

 No subsidy at all (FF)

 The qualification cost for an apprentice or trainee is subsidised by the ACT Government.
-Refer to course listings for qualification fee costings for apprentice/trainee programs.
+Refer to course listings for qualification fee costings for apprentice/trainee courses.

-You may be eligible for tax deductions for program fees and associated study expenses.
+You may be eligible for tax deductions for course fees and associated study expenses.

 GST of 10% applies to some fees.
-Examples are materials fee where the item acquired becomes your property and is useable after the program completion.
 Basic tuition fees are GST free.